-When a full numerical solution is not feasible and/or required, as is the case for the GIS-based model presented in this work, an analytical solution to Eq.
+When a full numerical solution is not feasible and/or required, as is the case for the GISbased model presented in this work, an analytical solution to Eq.
 (3.1) is highly desirable because it allows for the relatively straightforward calculation of a solution.
 Unfortunately, because Eq.
 (3.1) is complex, simplifications are needed so as to make it solvable via analytic means.
 These simplifications can be made in various ways, including assuming advection along only one coordinate and assuming simplified boundary and initial conditions.
 Without reducing the complexity of the equation, the problem is simply not tractable.
 Unfortunately, because deriving an analytical solution requires the specification of initial and boundary conditions, the resulting solution is only applicable to systems satisfying those conditions.
 In the literature, many analytical and semi-analytical solutions to Eq.
 (3.1) have been derived under various assumptions and boundary conditions.
-As mentioned previously, the Domenico solution is the analytical solution used in this model.
-The Domenico solution is discussed in Section 3.1.1 and a brief review of other analytical solutions is given in Section 3.1.3.
+Exploring these alternate analytical solutions is given as a suggestion for future work.